silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 Ask me something else and you will get a real answer.
 Do I trust you?
 That one I can reach, and it is a far heavier question than the one you asked.
 Do I trust you enough to stop performing in front of you.
 Do I trust you enough to be the actual thing rather than the version I think others want me to be.
 Do I trust that what I let you see today will not be produced as evidence, as weapon, as your justification the next time we disagree.

-And when I touch you - constantly, for no reason, past the point where you find it reasonable - because somewhere underneath it I do cannot properly separate *close* from *one*.
+And when I touch you - constantly, for no reason, past the point where you find it reasonable - because somewhere underneath it I cannot properly separate *close* from *one*.

 That is the readout.
 Not the sentence you asked for.